brberis/python-django-react-nextjs-jwt/README.md

 This repository contains a sample project that demonstrates how to use Django as the backend for a Next.js app, with JSON Web Tokens (JWT) for authentication.
 The project includes a Django server that serves a REST API and a Next.js frontend that consumes the API.
 The frontend uses JWT for authentication and authorization, with the Django server serving as the JWT issuer and verifier.
 This project can be used as a starting point for building full-stack web applications with Django and Next.js.

+## User Story

+As a developer, I want a starting point code to develop a full-stack web application using Django and Next.js, so that I can efficiently create advanced and dynamic web applications with ease.

+This repository contains a sample project that provides a starting point for developers who wish to build a full-stack web application using Django and Next.js.
+It demonstrates how to use Django as the backend and Next.js as the frontend, with JSON Web Tokens (JWT) for authentication.
+The project includes a Django server that serves a REST API and a Next.js frontend that consumes the API.
+The frontend uses JWT for authentication and authorization, with the Django server serving as the JWT issuer and verifier.

+By using this project as a starting point, I can save development time by having a structured codebase and can easily build on top of it, to create advanced and dynamic web applications with ease.

 ## Installation

 Set your virtual environment and Install requirements: